 With this agility mentality in mind, the concept of containers emerged as a way to manage modern applications by packaging and isolating applications with all the files necessary for them to run.
 This allows for the contained applications to be moved between environments while still maintaining complete functionality.

 Containers take all of the tools, technologies, and code required to run an application to create a single, portable package.
 Since containers are isolated OS processes that can run anything, they enable flexibility and choice for businesses that may have previously been tied to a single operation.

-Our team provides consulting and engineering to accelerate your adoption of Kubernetes to speed up your production development, and is available for training in support, starting with our Kubernetes on Azure Bootcamp.
+Our team provides consulting and engineering to accelerate your adoption of Kubernetes to speed up your product development, and is available for training in support, starting with our Kubernetes on Azure Bootcamp.

 To get started on your application modernization journey, contact us online to learn how we can accelerate your business processes.
 You can also download our white paper: The Guide to Application Modernization with Kubernetes.